Zinc for Acne – Clearer Skin Using Zinc For Acne Treatment?

 Well, that’s not quite the whole story.
 When antibiotics were first prescribed for acne, they were somewhat effective.
 Not amazing, but better than average.
 However, that has changed significantly in the last decade or two, thanks to antibiotic resistance.

 Antibiotic resistance is when bacteria become immune to the antibiotics used to kill them.
-This usually happens when just a few bacterium mutate, then reproduce and spread the resistance mutation to other bacteria.
+This usually happens when just a few bacteria mutate, then reproduce and spread the resistance mutation to other bacteria.
 The resistance can spread quickly, and renders the antibiotic largely useless.
 Because we’ve been using antibiotics to help with all kinds of infections for over a century now, many of us have been exposed to antibiotic-resistant bacteria our whole lives, and may be resistant to antibiotics we’ve never even used before.
 This makes antibiotics generally less effective now than they were when they were first prescribed.

 Antibiotic resistance also prevents doctors from prescribing them for more than 3-6 months for acne treatment.
-Prolonged antibiotic usage can give the bacteria time to get used to the antibiotic and eventually mutate and become resistant.
+Prolonged antibiotic usage can give the bacteria time to get used to the antibiotic and eventually mutate and become resistant6.